Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Introduction

 That the combinatorial condition in \cref{intro_mainthm_full_chars_of_dcsyndetic} \eqref{intro_item_dcs_combo_condition} characterizes membership in a syndetic, idempotent filter, \eqref{intro_item_member_of_sif}, is proved in \cref{sec_combo_condition_for_central_syndetic}.
 The proof is purely combinatorial and highlights some of the family algebra discussed in the previous section.
-Readers familiar with the characterization of $\IP$ sets (see \cref{sec_ip_and_central_sets}) as members of idempotent ultrafilters will immediately recognize the ideas at play.
+Readers familiar with the characterization of IP sets (see \cref{sec_families_of_sets}) as members of idempotent ultrafilters will immediately recognize the ideas at play.

 That dynamically central syndetic sets belong to a syndetic, idempotent filter (that \eqref{intro_item_def_of_dcs} implies \eqref{intro_item_member_of_sif}) is simple and was discussed in the previous section.
-The challenge lies in the converse, proved in \cref{sec_char_of_dy_central_synd_sets}.
+The challenge lies in the converse, whose proof occupies most of \cref{sec_central_and_dy_central_sets}.
 Since this is the most technical part of the paper, let us briefly describe the main idea.
 A more detailed outline is given in \cref{sec_main_idea_of_shift_punch}.

 We begin with a set $A \subseteq \N$ that satisfies the combinatorial condition in \eqref{intro_item_dcs_combo_condition}.
 Were the point $1_{A \cup \{0\}}$ uniformly recurrent in the full symbolic shift $(\{0,1\}^{\N \cup \{0\}},\sigma)$, it would follow from \cref{thm:simple_equivalent_dcS} that $A$ is dynamically central syndetic.
 It is not true in general, however, that $1_{A \cup \{0\}}$ is uniformly recurrent.
 The main idea is to modify the symbolic shift by composing it with a ``punch'' map to form a related system that we call ``shift-punch.''
 Under the shift-punch dynamics, the point $1_{A \cup \{0\}}$ is uniformly recurrent.
 It is this uniform recurrence, then, that allows us to find a subset of $A$ that is dynamically central syndetic.